You can sign up for our mailing list to be notified of the dates, times and locations of future events.

 WiTOpoli Mixer Series

-As we embark on an election year, Women in Toronto Politics is beginning to formulate plans for community outreach and resident engagement.
-It’s the perfect time for women invested in the city and its communities to connect with one another and dream up ways to ensure women’s voices are heard on the campaign trail.
+As we embarked on an election year, Women in Toronto Politics formulated plans for community outreach and resident engagement.
+It was the perfect time for women invested in the city and its communities to connect with one another and dream up ways to ensure women’s voices are heard on the campaign trail.

-In that spirit, WiTOpoli is hosting a series of mixers in Toronto (Scarborough, downtown, Etobicoke and north York) as well as one mixer via Google hangout.
-All events will be held in bars or restaurants, and children are welcome.
+In that spirit, WiTOpoli hosted a series of mixers in Toronto (Scarborough, downtown, Etobicoke and north York).

 WiTOpoli Jane’s Walk: The Past and Present of Toronto Women’s Activism and Engagement (May 5, 2013: meet at Toronto Police Headquarters, north side of College between Bay and Yonge)